Project-MONAI/model-zoo/models/pathology_tumor_detection/docs/README.md

 ### Data Preparation

-This MMAR expects the training/validation data (whole slide images) reside in `$DATA_ROOT/training/images`.
-By default `$DATA_ROOT` is pointing to `/workspace/data/medical/pathology/` You can easily modify `$DATA_ROOT` to point to a different directory in `config/environment.json`.
+This bundle expects the training/validation data (whole slide images) reside in a `{data_root}/training/images`.
+By default `data_root` is pointing to `/workspace/data/medical/pathology/` You can modify `data_root` in the bundle config files to point to a different directory.

 To reduce the computation burden during the inference, patches are extracted only where there is tissue and ignoring the background according to a tissue mask.
-You should run `prepare_inference_data.sh` prior to the inference to generate foreground masks, where the input is the whole slide test images and the output is the foreground masks.
-Please also create a directory for prediction output, aligning with the one specified with `$MMAR_EVAL_OUTPUT_PATH` in `config/environment.json` (e.g. `/eval`)
+Please also create a directory for prediction output.
+By default `output_dir` is set to `eval` folder under the bundle root.

 Please refer to "Annotation" section of [Camelyon challenge](https://camelyon17.grand-challenge.org/Data/) to prepare ground truth images, which are needed for FROC computation.
 By default, this data set is expected to be at `/workspace/data/medical/pathology/ground_truths`.
 But it can be modified in `evaluate_froc.sh`.